 10. Super Paradise (Mykonos)

-If you want to party by the beach, then this is the place.
-This is the beach with the craziest parties in Greece, and not only in Mykonos but it is not for kids.
+Super Paradise Beach is one of the busiest beaches in Greece and probably the busiest on Mykonos Island.
+If you want to party by the beach, this is the place.
+This is the beach with the craziest parties in Greece, not only in Mykonos, but it is not for kids.

-If I was you, I would definitely visit the Red Beach but I wouldn’t spend a whole day there swimming.
-It is one of the most famous beaches in Greece though because it is without a doubt on the best Greek island which is Santorini.
+Authorities have blocked the area closer to the red slope, but the danger is still there, in my opinion.
+If I were you, I would visit the Red Beach, but wouldn’t spend a whole day there swimming.
+It is one of the most famous beaches in Greece, though, because it is on one of the best Greek islands, Santorini.

 12. Perissa (Santorini)